james-mumo/dsa-1/README.md

 ### Dynamic Programming:

-- Dynamic programming is a powerful technique for solving problems by breaking them down into smaller subproblems.
+- Dynamic programming is a powerful technique for solving problems by breaking them down into smaller sub-problems.
 The key is to store and reuse solutions to subproblems to avoid redundant computations.

 ### Graph Algorithms: